 The important thing to know is healthy sleep hygiene practices and a lifestyle focused on your well-being can help minimize the negative impact of fever dreams.
 If you’ve ever wondered what fever dreams are, how to know whether you’re having one, and what to do about them, read on.

 A fever dream is usually surreal, bizarre, or frightening, and often experienced when you are unwell.
 The healthy temperature range from most humans lies between 97 to 99 degrees Fahrenheit.
-When your immune system is compromised, and your body begins to fight back against illness, you’ll find your temperature rises naturally between 2 to 7 degrees as a defense mechanism.
+When your immune system is compromised, and your body begins to fight back against illness, you’ll find your temperature rises naturally between 2 to 7 degrees as a defence mechanism.

 The reason this occurs is that many types of bacteria and viruses also contain temperature-sensitive pathogens, which means a hotter ecosystem prevents them from spreading.
 The discomfort you feel when having a fever, therefore, is just your body defending you from feeling worse.